 MSC Sail Training

-How to get involved in sail training
+How to get involved in Sail Training

-Each day starts at 10:00 and you will need to register (yes even the adults).
-If you are joining for the first time be advised it can be very busy (especially in warm sunny weather*) and an early arrival will serve you well, those involved with organising the day will be at the club from 09:00.
+Each day starts at 10:00am with briefings for each group.
+If you are joining for the first time, be advised it can be very busy (especially in warm sunny weather*) and an early arrival will serve you well; those involved with organising the day will be at the club from soon after 09:00.
 Come along and learn to sail in a relaxed and fun environment, without pressure and with lots of like-minded people.
-We generally get on the water morning and afternoon sails (the galley is open for lunch, hot drinks, snacks etc.) and we aim to finish around 16:00.
+We generally get on the water for separate morning and afternoon sails (the galley is open for lunch, hot drinks, snacks etc.) and we aim to finish around 16:00.